 08.02.12.
 Oxford Tce view, 9/11 Firefighters Reserve, Madras St Bridge over Avon River, 1 year post 22.02.11 quake

-Two Madras St Bridge, concrete abutments had moved / sunk about a foot on Avon River bank, Kilmore St side.
-I used my size 6 jandal (11 inches / 27cm long) often to measure depth / width of quake cracks.
+Two Madras St Bridge concrete-abutments had moved / sunk about a foot on Avon River bank, Kilmore St side.
+I often used my size six jandal (11 inches / 27cm long) to measure depth / width of quake-cracks.

 08.02.12.
 Quake split hand rail on Madras St Bridge abutment, Kilmore St side, 1 year post 22.02.11 quake